Jake Burton Carpenter Dead, Snowboard Pioneer Loses Cancer Battle At Age 65

 Carpenter is survived by his wife Donna and their son Timi.
 Carpenter has two other sons, George and Taylor, from a previous relationship.

 In 1977, Carpenter and the world around him changed forever.
 He quit his job in New York City to launch Burton, just 12 years after the snowboard, then referred to as a “Snurfer,” was invented by Sherman Poppen.
-Burton’s goal was to push the new device nationwide.
+His goal was to use the company to push the new device nationwide.
 Carpenter found success beyond what he could have ever imagined, as snowboards are now found across the globe at ski resorts and competitive snowboarding has captured global attention at the Winter Olympics.

 The Burton brand has seen a similar rise in ubiquity alongside the sport it represents, with boards and jackets bearing the company’s name a fixture on the mountains during the winter months.
 Part of Burton’s growth can be attributed to wise decision-making when deciding who to sponsor, with Shaun White, Kelly Clark, and Chloe Kim all sporting the brand on their way to Olympic gold.